microsoft/AIforEarth-API-Development/Quickstart.md

     prediction_stream.seek(0)
     return send_file(prediction_stream)
 ```
+## Function decorator detail
+We use function decorators to create APIs out of your functions, such as those that execute a model.
+Here, we will detail the two decorators and their parameters.

+There are two decorators:
+- ```@ai4e_service.api_async_func```, which wraps the function as an async/long-running API.
+- ```@ai4e_service.api_sync_func```, which wraps the function as a sync API that returns right away.

+Each decorator contains the following parameters:
+- ```api_path = '/'```: Specifies the endpoint of the API.
+This comes after the API_PREFIX value in the Dockerfile.
+For example, if the Dockerfile entry is ```ENV API_PREFIX=/v1/my_api/tasker``` and the api_path is as it is specified here, the complete endpoint of your API will be http://localhost:80/v1/my_api/tasker/
+- ```methods = ['POST']```: Specifies the methods accepted by the API.
+- ```request_processing_function = process_request_data```: Specifies the function to call before your endpoint function is called.
+This function will pre-process the request data and is located in your code.
+To work with request data, you must assign and return the request data as part of a dictionary that will be extracted later in your model function.
+- ```maximum_concurrent_requests = 5```: If the number of requests exceed this limit, a 503 is returned to the caller.
+- ```content_types = ['application/json']```: An array of accepted content types.
+If the requested type is not found in the array, a 503 will be returned.
+- ```content_max_length = 1000```: The maximum length of the request data (in bytes) permitted.
+If the length of the data exceeds this setting, a 503 will be returned.
+-```trace_name = 'post:my_long_running_funct'```: A trace name to associate with this function.
+This allows you to search logs and metrics for this particular function.

 ## Create AppInsights instrumentation keys
 [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an Azure service for application performance management.
 We have integrated with Application Insights to provide advanced monitoring capabilities.
 You will need to generate both an Instrumentation key and an API key to use in your application.